dais-ita/dais-ita.github.io/dais/showcase/UK_Event.md

 With a mix of presented content and time for Q&A

-- Booth A: Adaptive & Trusted AI.
-1c16 (15mins), 1d01 (12 mins) - Alun Preece & Gavin Pearson
+- Booth A: Adaptable & Trusted AI.
+Possibly Alun Preece & Gavin Pearson.
+Possibly 1c16 & 1d01

-- Booth B: Coalition Analytics (VSA & Fed Learning).
-1a08 (10 mins?), VSA… - Graham B & Dave Conway-Jones
+- Booth B: Coalition Analytics.
+Possibly Graham Bent & Dave C-J.  Possibly 1a08 (on Federated Learning) & ? on VSA.

 - Booth C: Resilient Coalition Network.
 Possibly Kin Leung, Alessandra Russo & John Melrose.
 Possibly 1a08 on SDC, & ? on Policy.